Estimating pest mortality in cold supply chains

 Cold treatment is a phytosanitary method that is commonly applied to manage cold sensitive, quarantine pests that may be carried via the trade of agricultural commodities.

-To enable a more flexible approach, we are collaborating with university partners, regulators and industry on a diverse program of research to tackle different aspects of the challenge:
+To enable a more flexible approach, we are collaborating with university partners, regulators and industry on a diverse program of research to tackle different aspects of the challenge.
+Our work includes:

-• Modelling pest fly mortality using publicly available data to predict how mortality is affected by temperature, exposure time, host fruit and developmental stage
+• Modelling mortality for pest fly species using publicly available data to predict how mortality is affected by temperature, exposure time, host fruit and developmental stage.
+Read more about this below!

 • Quantifying the relationship between air temperature fluctuations and fruit pulp temperature.
-This will enable accurate prediction of pulp temperature of fruit in the cold supply chain using air temperature loggers.
+This may enable accurate prediction of pulp temperature of fruit in the cold supply chain using air temperature loggers that are increasingly used commercially to inform quality management.
 Our partners for this work are SuperCool and Escavox

-• Creating a dashboard tool that allows supply chain partners to track in-transit cold mortality predictions through the commercial cool chain – in collaboration with Escavox
+• Creating a dashboard tool that allows supply chain partners to track in-transit cold mortality predictions through the commercial cool chain.
+This work is in collaboration with Escavox

 • Empirically quantifying the effect of cold temperature exposure on Queensland fruit fly egg mortality.
 This research is in partnership with the Queensland University of Technology (QUT), Queensland Department of Agriculture and Fisheries (QDAF), and the Fresh and Secure Trade Alliance (FASTA).
 Key collaborators are Professor Peter Prentis and Kirra Sadzius (PhD student).